Gilgamesh64/gcs/README.md

 ## Local Documentation

-All Markdown docs are located in the `docs` folder:
+All Markdown docs are located in the `docs` folder

-docs/
-├─ MOV.md
-├─ MOVREL.md
-├─ ANI.md
-├─ WAIT.md
-├─ SND.md
-├─ DO.md
-├─ LISTEN.md
-├─ SKIP.md

 Each file contains **usage examples, parameters, and notes** for developers.